MorrellLAB/DoesNaughtCompute/README.md

 # Does[0]compute?
 Spring 2018

-During the spring 2018 semester, we will be having discussions on various computing topics.
+During the fall 2018 semester, we will be having discussions on various computing topics.
 Please see the [Morrell Lab - Does[0]Compute? website](http://morrelllab.github.io/compute/) for a full list of topics.

 ---